Archaeological evidence suggests that a rock shelter was used by people at a site in Arnhem Land, the earliest evidence of Aboriginal civilisation.

 The Healing Foundation is established.
 Australia supports the United National Declaration on the Rights of Indigenous People.
 (Previously Australia had been one of only four…

-Aboriginal and Torres Strait Islander recognition bill passes.
+Aboriginal and Torres Strait Islander recognition bill passes in Australian Parliament.

 Cooinda, established in 1966 at the request of the Department of Native Welfare, for Aboriginal girls attending high school in Perth, remains open.